SEXUAL HARASSMENT ATTORNEYS

 BROWARD ACCIDENT ATTORNEYS FIGHTING FOR THE RIGHTS OF SEXUAL HARASSMENT VICTIMS IN THE STATE OF FLORIDA

 Working in a place where there is sexual harassment can be unbearable when you are the victim.
-There could be difficulty with co workers, an uncomfortable situation with the boss or any other factor that results in this type of hostile work environment.
+There could be difficulty with co-workers, an uncomfortable situation with the boss or any other factor that results in this type of hostile work environment.

 The relationships that are developed in the workplace between employers and their employees, and employees with their co-workers, are governed by sexual-harassment laws.
-The purpose for these laws is to make sure that the work environment that people are in remains safe for them to work in.
+The purpose of these laws is to make sure that the work environment that people are in remains safe for them to work in.
 It is important to be aware of the fact that Florida evaluates whether an employee has been the victim of sexual-harassment through the specified provisions that its law provides.
-For this reason, it becomes absolutely imperative that employees are educated on these provisions so that they know what legal avenue to take if they find themselves in a sexual-harassment situation.
+For this reason, it becomes absolutely imperative that employees are educated on these provisions so that they know what legal avenue to take if they find themselves in a sexual harassment situation.

 DEFINING SEXUAL HARASSMENT

-There are laws in Florida which give definition to what situations giving rise to claims of sexual-harassment.
-Such conduct that could constitute sexual-harassment includes, but is not limited to:
+There are laws in Florida which give definition to what situations giving rise to claims of sexual harassment.
+Such conduct that could constitute sexual harassment includes, but is not limited to:

 - Any acts which are sexual in nature be it physical or verbal;

 - Repeated comments or acts that cause uncomfortable feelings.